ddd1078/pwn.college_Riya/Comprehending_Commands.md

 cat: /usr/local/lib/python3.8/dist-packages/pwnlib/flag: Is a directory hacker@commands~finding-files:~$ /usr/local/lib/python3.8/dist-packages/pwnlib/flag^C
 hacker@commands~finding-files:~$ cat /usr/share/emacs/26.3/etc/images/icons/hicolor/32x32/flag
-pwn.college{sFd0ZD7WDPtpBpaRkozrah_WfUS.QXyMDO0wCMwEzNzEzW}hacker@commands~finding-files:~$`
+pwn.college{sFd0ZD7WDPtpBpaRkozrah_WfUS.QXyMDO0wCMwEzNzEzW}`

 ### New Learnings
 The find command is used to find files.
 Format: find argument.
 The argument can be a location or name using '-name filename'.
 If no argument is specified then find matches every file.
-To search the whole file system: 'find / -name filename'
+To search the whole file system: 'find / -name filename;

 ## 14. linking files

 ### Solve